jezdez/textmate-missingdrawer/README.txt

 * The same applies to opening existing TextMate project (<code>*.tmproj</code>) while TextMate is not running.</li>

 Release notes:
+2008-06-10
+he drawer is now saved with a minimal width if it's collapsed the Reveal in Project menu item is now disabled since I don't know how to fix it the weird looking background in Tiger is fixed

 2008-02-14
 added missing functionality and modified appearance